skip to Main Content

 How to Modify a Child Support Order

-The paying or receiving spouse can petition the court for a modified child support order.
+The paying or receiving spouse can petition the court for a modified support order.
 However, the court will only consider making the requested modifications within 36 months of the original order if there is a substantial change of circumstances, such as:

 • Temporary or permanent changes to the parenting time or custody arrangement